enso-org/enso/docs/CONTRIBUTING.md

 the best results through open collaboration.

 ## Documentation
 Documentation improvements are very welcome!
-The source for the Enso, Book can be found in [`luna/luna-book`](https://github.com/luna/luna-book), but most of the API documentation is generated directly from the code!
+For now, the main documentation available is the _developer_ documentation for the language, which can be found at the [dev docs site](https://dev.enso.org).
+The source for this documentation is found in the [`docs/`](./docs/) folder, and can be altered from there.

-Documentation pull requests are reviewed in exactly the same way as normal pull requests.
+Documentation pull requests will be reviewed in exactly the same way as normal pull requests.

 To find documentation-related issues, sort by the [Category: Documentation](hhttps://github.com/luna/enso/labels/Category%3A%20Documentation)